 "Unfortunately, that's the kind of care that so many Sickle Cell Warriors are faced with, not being believed that they're in pain, not being believed that they have sickle cell. []...they often think that we are drug seeking [...]." - Kevin, Living with SCD, describing a stroke experience Sickle cell disease: The patient experience Sickle cell disease (SCD) is a serious, life-threatening, and progressive inherited genetic disease, with a global incidence of 300,000 to 400,000 infants with SCD born each year.
 There are approximately 100,000 people in the U.S. thought to have SCD.
-In the United States and Europe, most newborns are screened for SCD at birth, while symptoms usually take about six months to present.
+In the United States and Europe, most newborns are screened for SCD at birth, while symptoms usually present shortly after birth.
 SCD causes severe pain, organ damage and shortened life span due to the misshapen or "sickled" blood cells.
 People with SCD experience several symptoms in addition to pain crises, including strokes, anemia, jaundice and symptoms of heart failure.
 People with SCD often have spleen damage, which puts them at risk for bacterial infections.
-The only cure for SCD today is a stem cell transplant and it is only available to a small fraction of people living with SCD.
-Most often, treatment is focused on relieving pain and minimizing organ damage, requiring medication and sometimes monthly blood transfusions and frequent hospital visits.
+Most often, treatment is focused on relieving pain, hydration, managing fevers/infections and minimizing organ damage, requiring medication and sometimes monthly blood transfusions and frequent hospital visits.
 The lifetime costs of living with SCD In the U.S., costs of living with SCD over the lifetime are estimated to be \$5.2 million, with the majority of these costs attributed to the care associated with acute complications (vaso-occlusive crises (VOCs), acute chest syndrome and stroke).
-However the lifetime cost of managing SCD are highly correlated with the the number of VOCs a person experiences; for example with a range of 5 to 9 VOCs per year, the lifetime costs range from \$4.2 to \$6.2 million, and those with significantly elevated number of VOCs (14) are thought to have \$8.6 million in lifetime direct healthcare costs.
+However the lifetime costs of managing SCD are highly correlated with the the number of VOCs a person experiences; for example with a range of 5 to 9 VOCs per year, the lifetime costs range from \$4.2 to \$6.2 million, and those with significantly elevated number of VOCs (14) are thought to have \$8.6 million in lifetime direct healthcare costs.
 In addition to this financial burden, living with SCD also has a significant impact on health-related quality of life and other daily experiences.
-Patients with SCD report 27% lower average self-reported health relative to the U.S. general population, and experience severe fatigue, with fatigue scores similar to those reported by anemic cancer patients.
-55.2% of people with SCD have been unemployed or unable to work due to their condition, and in the last seven days report missing an average of 9.8 hours of work due to SCD.
-Further, 68% of people living with SCD report being treated unfairly while seeking care due to their race or need for more pain medicine.
+Patients with SCD report 27% lower average self-reported health relative to the U.S. general population, and experience severe fatigue, with fatigue scores similar to those reported by patients with anemia and cancer.
+61% of people with SCD have been unemployed or unable to work due to their condition, and in the last seven days report missing an average of 12.6 hours of work due to SCD.
+Further, approximately 68% of people living with SCD report being treated unfairly while seeking care due to their race or need for more pain medicine.